 When it comes to business tax deductions and discussions of what constitutes an allowed tax write off, there is a lot to talk about.
 Many new small business owners, after putting time and effort into getting the business going, will get to the financial aspects, especially taxes.
-When they do, and if they are working with a CPA or experienced tax consultant, they are often surprised by the many legal business tax deductions they can take, and what constitutes a valid tax write off.
+When they do, and if they are working with an experienced accounting or tax consultant, they are often surprised by the many legal business tax deductions they can take, and what constitutes a valid tax write off.

 Examples of Business Tax Deductions

 Depending on the type of business, from manufacturing to cleaning houses as a service, business tax deductions vary, but for most businesses these are examples of allowable deductions to income:

 - Business structure or store rent is a tax write off that reduces income for taxes.